paradigmxyz/reth/book/stages/README.md

 <br>

-## SendersStage
+## SenderRecoveryStage

-Following a successful `BodyStage`, the `SenderStage` starts to execute.
-The `SenderStage` is responsible for recovering the transaction sender for each of the newly added transactions to the database.
+Following a successful `BodyStage`, the `SenderRecoveryStage` starts to execute.
+The `SenderRecoveryStage` is responsible for recovering the transaction sender for each of the newly added transactions to the database.
 At the beginning of the execution function, all of the transactions are first retrieved from the database.
-Then the `SenderStage` goes through each transaction and recovers the signer from the transaction signature and hash.
+Then the `SenderRecoveryStage` goes through each transaction and recovers the signer from the transaction signature and hash.
 The transaction hash is derived by taking the Keccak 256-bit hash of the RLP encoded transaction bytes.
 This hash is then passed into the `recover_signer` function.

 {{#template ../templates/source_and_github.md path_to_root=../../ path=crates/primitives/src/transaction/signature.rs anchor=fn-recover_signer}}